What is the climate like in Nueva Andalucia throughout the year?

 “By May, sea temperatures rise enough for early beach swimming.”

-Spring is also one of the busiest periods for property viewings, as international buyers flock to Marbella for Easter holidays and the weather shows the region at its best.
+Spring is also one of the busiest periods for property viewings, particularly among buyers examining the best areas to live in Nueva Andalucia.

 How long does autumn last in Nueva Andalucia?